ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-1-3.md

 ####OS X/Linux

-Assuming you created the "TwitterClone" folder on the Desktop, open your terminal, in your applications, and navigate to the project directory with:
+Assuming you created the "TwitterClone" folder on the Desktop, open the Mac application called "Terminal" in your Applications, and navigate to the project directory with:

 ```bash
 # Terminal on host computer